-- directing management of the Corporation to ensure legal requirements have been met, and documents and records have been properly prepared, approved and maintained; - (ii) approving changes in the Articles and By-Laws of the Corporation, matters requiring shareholder approval, and notices and agendas for shareholder meetings; and - (iii) approving the Corporation's legal structure, name, logo and related intellectual property, mission statement and vision statement.
+- (i) directing management of the Corporation to ensure legal requirements have been met, and documents and records have been properly prepared, approved and maintained; - (ii) approving changes in the Articles and By-Laws of the Corporation, matters requiring shareholder approval, and notices and agendas for shareholder meetings; and - (iii) approving the Corporation's legal structure, name, logo and related intellectual property, mission statement and vision statement.

-- B. The CBCA identifies the following as legal requirements for the Board: - to manage or supervise the management of the business and affairs of the Corporation (CBCA S. 102(1)), including the relationships among the Corporation, its affiliates, their shareholders, directors and officers; - (ii) in respect of each director, to act honestly and in good faith with a view to the best interests of the Corporation (CBCA S. 122(1)(a)); - (iii) in respect of each director, to exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances (CBCA S. 122(I) (b)); - (iv) to act in accordance with its obligations contained in the CBCA, the Securities Act (Ontario) and similar securities legislation in each applicable province and territory of Canada, other relevant legislation, regulations, rules and policies and the Corporation's Articles and By-laws; - (v) in particular, it should be noted that the following matters must be considered by the Board as a whole (CBCA S. 115(3)): - (A) submit to the shareholders any question or matter requiring the approval of the shareholders; - (B) fill a vacancy among the directors or in the office of auditor or the appointment of additional directors; - (C) issue securities or shares of a series except in the manner and on the terms authorized by the directors; - (D) declare dividends; - (E) purchase, redeem or otherwise acquire shares issued by the Corporation; - (F) the payment of a commission to any person in consideration of that person purchasing or agreeing to purchase shares of the Corporation from the Corporation or from any other person, or procuring or agreeing to procure purchasers for any such shares; - (G) approve a management information circular; - (H) approve a take-over bid circular, issuer bid circular or directors' circular; - (I) approve any financial statements of the Corporation; or - (J) adopt, amend or repeal the By-laws of the Corporation.
+- B. The CBCA identifies the following as legal requirements for the Board: - to manage or supervise the management of the business and affairs of the Corporation (CBCA S. 102(1)), including the relationships among the Corporation, its affiliates, their shareholders, directors and officers; - (ii) in respect of each director, to act honestly and in good faith with a view to the best interests of the Corporation (CBCA S.122(1)(a)) recognizing that the Board may, in determining what is the best interests of the Corporation, consider the interests of the Corporation's various stakeholders and the environment (CBCA S.122(1.1)); - (iii) in respect of each director, to exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances (CBCA S. 122(I) (b)); - (iv) to act in accordance with its obligations contained in the CBCA, the Securities Act (Ontario) and similar securities legislation in each applicable province and territory of Canada, other relevant legislation, regulations, rules and policies and the Corporation's Articles and By-laws; - (v) in particular, it should be noted that the following matters must be considered by the Board as a whole (CBCA S. 115(3)): - (A) submit to the shareholders any question or matter requiring the approval of the shareholders; - (B) fill a vacancy among the directors or in the office of auditor or the appointment of additional directors; - issue securities or shares of a series except in the manner and on the terms authorized by the directors; - (D) declare dividends; - (E) purchase, redeem or otherwise acquire shares issued by the Corporation; - (F) the payment of a commission to any person in consideration of that person purchasing or agreeing to purchase shares of the Corporation from the Corporation or from any other person, or procuring or agreeing to procure purchasers for any such shares; - (G) approve a management information circular; - (H) approve a take-over bid circular, issuer bid circular or directors' circular; - (I) approve any financial statements of the Corporation; or - (J) adopt, amend or repeal the By-laws of the Corporation.